dotnet/docs/docs/machine-learning/tutorials/github-issue-classification.md

 [!code-csharp[AddUsings](../../../samples/machine-learning/tutorials/GitHubIssueClassification/Program.cs#AddUsings)]

-You need to create three global fields to hold the paths to the recently downloaded files, and global variables for the `MLContext`,`DataView`, `PredictionEngine`, and `TextLoader`:
+Create three global fields to hold the paths to the recently downloaded files, and global variables for the `MLContext`,`DataView`, `PredictionEngine`, and `TextLoader`:

 * `_trainDataPath` has the path to the dataset used to train the model.
 * `_testDataPath` has the path to the dataset used to evaluate the model.